 With its soaring Gothic cathedral, beautifully restored medieval quarter, imposing ancient churches, excellent museums and vibrant cultural life, Rouen is one of Normandy’s most engaging and historically rich destinations.

-With its elegant spires, beautifully restored medieval quarter and soaring Gothic cathedral, the ancient city of Rouen is one of Normandy's highlights.
-Rouen has had a turbulent history – it was devastated several times during the Middle Ages by fire and plague, and was occupied by the English during the Hundred Years War.
+The city has endured a turbulent history.
+It was devastated by fire and plague several times during the Middle Ages, and was occupied by the English during the Hundred Years War.
 The young French heroine Joan of Arc (Jeanne d’Arc) was tried for heresy and burned at the stake in the central square in 1431.
-During WWII, Allied bombing raids laid waste to large parts of the city, especially the area south of the cathedral, but over the last six decades the city has been meticulously rebuilt.
+And during WWII, Allied bombing raids laid waste to large parts of the city, especially south of the cathedral.

 These are our favorite local haunts, touristy spots, and hidden gems throughout Rouen.